Mohammad-Ali-Rauf/mern-nextjs_edu-errors/README.md

 - **Efficient Learning**: Quickly grasp complex concepts with structured, easy-to-understand explanations.
 - **Accelerated Problem-Solving**: Save time with direct, effective solutions to errors, enhancing productivity and reducing frustration.
-- **Open Source and Free**: The platform is available for free to the developer community, promoting collaboration and making advanced learning and troubleshooting tools accessible to everyone.
+- **Open Source and Free**: The platform will be available for free to the developer community, promoting collaboration and making advanced learning and troubleshooting tools accessible to everyone.

 ## Usage

-### Prerequisites
+### Prerequisites for Local Installation
 - Node.js and npm installed on your machine.

-### Installation
+### Local Installation Guide

 1. Clone the repository: